dthanh15032003/filelessdetection/README.md

-# Malware Detection System
+# Fireless Malware Detection Tool

-This repository contains code for a Malware Detection System designed to analyze files uploaded to an AWS S3 bucket.
-The system utilizes AWS Lambda functions, EC2 instances, and machine learning models to perform file analysis and detect potential malware.
+This repository contains code for a Fireless Malware Detection Tool designed to analyze files for potential malware using AWS Lambda functions, EC2 instances, and machine learning models.

 ## Lambda Functions